 Wendy: It will be rather lonely in the evening, sitting by the fire.
 Peter: I shall have Tink.
 Wendy: Tink can't go a twentieth part of the way round.
 Tinker Bell:Sneaky tell-tale!

 "I've never shaved him this close before!"
-(Smee thought Hook lost his head.)
+(Smee thought Hook literally lost his head while the former was shaving the latter.)

-Wendy: Father!
+Wendy: Why, Father!
 What have you done to your shirt?
 Mr. Darling: What have I...?
-OOOHH!!!
+OHHHH!!!

 Followed by Wendy's "Yes, girls talk too...huh?
 Oh..."

-He didn't mean stop, he told Wendy to continue.
+He tells Wendy to continue.
 "Well?
 Get on with it, girl."

-The mermaids.
-"We were only trying to drown her."
+The mermaids say, "We were only trying to drown her."

 Peter Pan: "There, you see, Wendy?"

-Smee shaves the feathers off a seagull's butt.
-Then he puts some aftershave on his hand and gave the seagull a nice firm pat on the butt.
+Smee shaves the feathers off a seagull's butt, thinking it was Hook's face.
+Then he rubs some aftershave in his hands and gave the seagull a nice firm pat on the butt.
+You can practically see Kevin McCallister at that point.

 Drunk Smee. "*sobs* Ain't it a BLOOMIN' *hic* SHAME?!!"

-Tinkerbell's disgust at the size of her hips...and then a few moments later those same hips get her stuck in a keyhole.
+A few moments later, those same hips get her stuck in a keyhole.
+Seems her discomfort had some merit.

 When Peter asks Tink if she knew her treachery could have killed Wendy, Tink pauses, then just shamelessly smiles and nods her head.